Norquay is a small family ski hill, where skiers of all standards can have some fun for nearly half the price of the larger resorts.

-- Norquay is included in the tri-area lift ticket, but a day ticket at the window ($61) is much cheaper, so only use your tri-area ticket here if you need to use up a day.
+- Norquay is included in the tri-area lift ticket, but a day ticket at the window is a bit cheaper, so only use your tri-area ticket here if you need to use up a day.

 - There are afternoon and hourly tickets for those who want to get a quick ski fix.

-- The snow quality isn’t as reliable as it is at neighboring resorts, but there is plenty of snowmaking.
+- The snow quality isn’t as reliable as it is at neighbouring resorts, but there is plenty of snowmaking.

-There’s something so wonderful and humbling about visiting a small local hill – the type of resort where you can still buy a day ticket for around $60.
+There’s something so wonderful and humbling about visiting a small local hill – the type of resort where you can still buy a day ticket for under $100.
 The kind of place where you can just dump your backpack without worrying about hiring a locker, and where packed lunches are the norm.